Which Sportmix CanineX Recipes Get

 With 3 notable exceptions…

-Judging by its ingredients alone, Sportmix CanineX dog food looks like an above-average dry product.
+Based on its ingredients alone, Sportmix CanineX Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, dried yeast and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.

-However, with 51% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for every animal.
+However, with 47% of the total calories in our example coming from fat versus just 26% from protein, some recipes may not be suitable for every animal on a low fat diet.
 In addition, this same finding also prevents us from awarding the brand a higher rating.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.